 We own a ridiculous amount of bikes.
 Brad always says the number of bikes we need is N+1.
-It’s a joke that really only works for mathy-types, and in plain English, it means that we always need another bike.
+It’s a joke for mathy-types, and in plain English, it means that we always need another bike.

 The focus of our collection is on bikes that can be used to haul kids, cats and other cargo.
 Hauling stuff on a bike becomes pretty important when you don’t have a car.